The Scott model of PCF in univalent type theory: Basic domain theory

 \subsection{Morphisms of dcpos}

 \begin{definition}[\coqident{Algebra}{DCPO}{isdcpomorphism}] Let $D$ and $E$ be dcpos.
-A poset morphism from $D$ to $E$ is a \emph{dcpo morphism} (or \emph{continuous}) if it preserves least upper bounds of directed families. \end{definition} In fact, requiring that the function is monotone is redundant. \begin{lemma} Let $D$ and $E$ be dcpos.
+A poset morphism from $D$ to $E$ is a \emph{dcpo morphism} (or \emph{continuous}) if it preserves least upper bounds of directed families.
+That is, if \(u : I \to D\) is a directed family, then \(f\pa*{\bigsqcup_{i : I}u_i}\) is the least upper bound of \(f \circ u : I \to E\). \end{definition} Thus, by definition, a dcpo morphism is required to be a poset morphism, i.e.\ it must be monotone.
+However, as is well-known in domain theory, requiring that the function is monotone is actually redundant, as the following lemma shows. \begin{lemma} Let $D$ and $E$ be dcpos.
 If $f$ is a function \textup{(}on the underlying types\textup{)} from $D$ to $E$ preserving least upper bounds of directed families, then $f$ is order preserving. \end{lemma} \begin{proof}[\coqidentproof{Algebra}{DCPO}{preservesdirectedlub_isdcpomorphism}] Let $f : D \to E$ be a morphism of dcpos and suppose $x,y : D$ with $x \leq y$.
 Consider the family $\unitt + \unitt \to D$ defined as $\inl(\star) \mapsto x$ and $\inr(\star) \mapsto y$.
 This family is easily seen to be directed and its least upper bound is $y$.
 Now $f$ preserves this least upper bound, so $f(x) \leq f(y)$. \end{proof} \begin{lemma} Every morphism of dcpos preserves directed families.
-That is, if $f : D \to E$ is a morphism of dcpos and $u$ is a directed family in $D$, then $f \circ u$ is a directed family in $E$. \end{lemma} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpomorphism_preservesdirected}] Follows straightforwardly from \cref{monotoneforfree}. \end{proof}
+That is, if $f : D \to E$ is a morphism of dcpos and $u$ is a directed family in $D$, then $f \circ u$ is a directed family in $E$. \end{lemma} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpomorphism_preservesdirected}] Using monotonicity of \(f\). \end{proof}

-\begin{theorem} Let $D$ and $E$ be dcpos.
-The morphisms from $D$ to $E$ form a dcpo with the pointwise order. \end{theorem} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpoofdcpomorphisms}] The least upper bound of a directed family of dcpo morphisms is also given pointwise.
-The proof only differs from the standard proof of \cite[Theorem 4.2]{Streicher2006} in that it uses directed families, rather than subsets.
+\begin{therm} Let $D$ and $E$ be dcpos.
+The morphisms from $D$ to $E$ form a dcpo with the pointwise order. \end{therm} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpoofdcpomorphisms}] The least upper bound of a directed family of dcpo morphisms is also given pointwise.
+The proof only differs from the standard proof of \cite[Theorem~4.2]{Streicher2006} in that it uses directed families, rather than subsets.
 One may consult the formalisation for the technical details. \end{proof}